Tuolumne County To Hire New Public Health Officer

-Former Health Officer Dr. Robert Bernstein was dismissed in February of 2020.
+Former Health Officer Dr. Robert Bernstein was pushed to resign in February of 2020.
 Dr. Sergienko then stepped in as Interim Health Officer for a couple of months during the start of the COVID pandemic, followed by Dr. Liza Ortiz in the interim position from April to September of 2020, and then it was Dr. Sergienko once again until the present time.

 The Tuolumne Supervisors will vote on Tuesday to hire Dr. Kimberly Freeman as the new permanent replacement.

 Dr. Freeman’s hiring would be effective April 19 of 2022 and pay an annual starting salary of $230,800.